altbdoor/kusaba-helma/_posts/2016-04-26-Emergency-Announcement.md

 title: Emergency Announcement
 ---

 This is an emergency announcement.
 We are currently having issues with Helma, and it is more or less in a lockdown now.
-Discussion can be found [here](http://desustorage.org/c/thread/2638250), <strike>but desustorage appears to be down for me as well.
+Discussions can be found [here](http://desustorage.org/c/thread/2638250), <strike>but desustorage appears to be down for me as well.
 Not a good day to start with today</strike>.

+**Update: 27 Apr 2016 around 6.00 PM GMT+8**

+> Good news for once.
+I managed to regain control of the domain name, and purchased a new hosting package from another company.
+Helma should be up and running again in a couple of days, unless I get sucker punched by something else.

+We still have to import the data into the new servers, but at least things are going in our favor now.
+As mentioned, if all goes well, we will be up and running in a few days.

+Here's hoping that Helma will have better days ahead for her.

+---

-**Update: 27 Apr 2016**
+**Update: 27 Apr 2016 around 10.00 AM GMT+8**

 > Figures, all the hosts emails are dead.
 There's one last thing for me to try, their phone number.
 But I think I know how well that's going to go.
 Things aren't looking good.